DataLab-Platform/DataLab/doc/roadmap.rst

   - Scripts using the same API as high-level applicative test scenarios
   - Support for macro recording

-* Add an xmlrpc server to allow external applications controlling DataLab main features (open a signal or an image, open a HDF5 file, etc.)
+* Add an xmlrpc server to allow DataLab remote control:

+  - Controlling DataLab main features (open a signal or an image, open a HDF5 file, etc.) and processing features (run a computation, etc.)
+  - Take control of DataLab from a third-party software
+  - Run interactive calculations from an IDE
+    (e.g. Spyder or Visual Studio Code)

 CodraFT 2.2
 ^^^^^^^^^^^